 I Cheated On My Husband And Don’t Regret It

-The two couples are friendly and even meet, all four of them, every now and then to go on double dates together.
+The two couples are quite friendly with each other and even meet up every now and then to go on double dates together.

 Do they feel guilty?
 Aditi says, “No, because I was never connected with my husband.
-Even if I tell him about our affair or if I even make up any other extramarital affairs, I’m sure he won’t care.
-I never even ask myself – Why don’t I feel bad for cheating on my husband?
+I bet even if I tell him about our affair or make up other extramarital affairs, I’m sure he won’t care.
+I never even ask myself — Why don’t I feel bad for cheating on my husband?
 It’s just a marriage on paper, nothing else.
-I cheated on my husband and don’t regret it and I possibly never will.”
+I cheated on my husband and don’t regret it and I possibly never will. ”

 Sarthak, however, says, he does feel guilty sometimes.
 “Perhaps because it’s human nature to be polygamous — I love my wife and Aditi equally.
 I am sure if my wife found out, she would be hurt and it could end in divorce.
 I fear that terribly which is why I am on the fence about lifelong extramarital affairs.”

 The future is hazy.
 Sarthak says, “We never felt possessive before, even if we didn’t speak for a while.
 Now, it’s a more demanding relationship.
 Are affairs ever good?
 I’m not sure.
 It puts you in a tricky situation on both sides.
 We both expect the other to be available when we need them.”

 Related Reading: I had an affair with a married man

 Their future remains unclear

 Both of them are unsure of the future – but they’re clear on not breaking existing relationships to make new ones.
 Both have children, and would strongly like to protect them.
 Sarthak confesses, “I want to limit our physical interaction to avoid emotional breakdowns later.
 I know that Aditi has no connection with her husband, but this is still a slippery slope.”